Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: Classification of strongly interlocked -modules induced from the level zero Zhu algebra

-By Proposition \ref{matrix-form-prop}, in the cases when $W(c,h,k)$ are interlocked, and thus strongly interlocked as proven above, there exists a strongly interlocked family of bases in which any weight-preserving operator restricted to each graded component of $W$, is of the form of Eqn.\ (\ref{Our-decomp}), and thus graded pseudo-traces for $W$ are well defined.
+By Proposition \ref{matrix-form-prop}, in the cases when $W(c,h,k)$ is interlocked, and thus strongly interlocked as proven above, there exists a strongly interlocked family of bases in which any weight-preserving module map restricted to each graded component of $W(c,h,k)$, is of the form of Eqn.\ (\ref{Our-decomp}), and thus it is possible for there to be well-defined graded pseudo-traces for $W(c,h,k)$.

-Note that, in particular, Theorem \ref{interlocked-thm2} implies that for some $C_1$-cofinite vertex operator algebras, there exist indecomposable reducible modules which do not have well-defined graded pseudo-traces.

-\begin{rem} We note here that following Remark \ref{Vir-M=Mbar}, the universal $V_{Vir}(c,0)$-module induced from the $A_0(V_{Vir}(c,0))$-module $U(c,h,k)$ as defined in Eqn.\ (\ref{define-M-bar}) satisfies $\overline{M}_0(U(c,h,k)) = M_0(c,h,k) = M(c,h,k)$.
+\begin{rem} We note here that following Remark \ref{Vir-M=Mbar}, the universal $V_{Vir}(c,0)$-module induced from the $A_0(V_{Vir}(c,0))$-module $U(c,h,k)$, as defined in Eqn.\ (\ref{define-M-bar}), satisfies $\overline{M}_0(U(c,h,k)) = M_0(c,h,k) = M(c,h,k)$.
 Thus these are the interlocked modules induced from level zero for $(c,h)$ in Case (0), but they are not interlocked in Cases (1) and (2).
 For instance, $Soc(\overline{M}_0(U(c,h,k))) = Soc(M(c,h)) = 0$ for $(c,h)$ in Case (1) or (2), whereas, by definition $Rad(\overline{M}_0(U(c,h,k)) \neq \overline{M}_0(U(c,h,k)) = \overline{M}_0(U(c,h,k))/Soc(\overline{M}_0(U(c,h,k)))$. \end{rem}